 Each object and user of the platform is linked to an organizational unit.
 This unit allows a hierarchical structure to be defined in order to give users a filtered view.
 A user's unit defines their access level for different platform objects.

 If a user is not linked to any unit, that user will not be able to connect to Adobe Campaign.
-If you would like to restrict access for a particular user or group of users, do not link it to the All unit.
+If you would like to restrict access for a particular user or group of users, do not link it to the

 A user has read-only access to all of the objects in the parent units.
 He has read and write access to all objects of his unit and child units.
 A user does not have access to objects in parallel branches.

-By default, only the All units are available.
+By default, only the

 When the user is assigned an organizational unit, this unit will always be applied to the objects the user created.